CilckHouse is an open-source column-oriented OLAP DBMS. It is designed to provide linear scalability of queries.

 ClickHouse is developed by a Russian company called Yandex.
 It is designed for multiple projects within Yandex.
-Yandex needed a fast DBMS for analyzing large amount of data, which cannot be solved by its original solutions.
-So it began to develop its own column-oriented DBMS, which can handle analytical data on the internet scale.
-The prototype of ClickHouse appeared in 2009 and it was released in 2016 and then blazing fast.
+Yandex needed a DBMS to analyze large amounts of data, thus they began to develop their own column-oriented DBMS.
+The prototype of ClickHouse appeared in 2009 and it was released in 2016.

 ClickHouse does not support multi-statement transactions.

 ClickHouse supports primary key indexes.
 The index mechanism is called sparse index.
 In the MergeTree, data are sorted by primary key lexicographically in each part.
 Then ClickHouse selects some marks for every Nth row, where N is chosen adaptively by default.
 Together these marks serve as a sparse index, which allows efficient range queries.

 ClickHouse only supports hash join, which is done by placing right part of data in a hash table in memory.
 If there's not enough memory for hash join it falls back to merge join.